Residential Life Policies

 Residential facility housing periods end at the conclusion of each semester.
 Students are expected to depart from the residence halls and apartments by the following dates and times:

-Students who check out of a residential facility after the designated time will incur a $100 fine for improper checkout, plus a $100 fine per hour until they successfully check out.
+Students who check out of a residential facility after the designated time will incur a $100 fee for improper checkout, plus a $100 fee per hour until they successfully check out.
 These fees will be in addition to, not in lieu of, fees for cleaning or damage to their space, as well as possible disciplinary action.

-Students who are required to participate in university sanctioned classes, activities, or events during periods when housing facilities are unavailable may request alternative housing accommodations.
+Students who are required to participate in University sanctioned classes, activities, or events during periods when housing facilities are unavailable may request alternative housing accommodations.
 These requests should be made through an official means, dictated by the department.
 The details of this process will be made available in Spring Semester.
-Requests must be successfully completed at least one week prior to the end of the academic term and are made at the discretion of the Director of Residential Life.
+Requests must be successfully completed at least one week prior to the end of the academic term and are made at the discretion of the Director.

-- Students interested in securing housing during the summer academic terms should contact the Residential Life office at 904-256-7538 or email@example.com.
+Students interested in securing housing during the summer academic terms should contact the Office of Residential Life..

-Residential Life provides university break housing to university students who have both a fall and a spring housing assignment during the current academic year.
-Students intending to utilize break housing during the winter holiday break must notify the Residential Life department prior to beginning of the winter holiday break on a timeline determined and communicated by the department during the Fall semester.
+Residential Life provides University break housing to University students who have both a fall and a spring housing assignment during the current academic year.
+Students intending to utilize break housing during the winter holiday break must notify the Office of Residential Life prior to beginning of the winter holiday break on a timeline determined and communicated by the department during the Fall semester.
 Additional details regarding break housing notification will be communicated to students prior to the winter holiday break:

 Winter Holiday Break Housing Dates